jupyterhub/jupyterhub/docs/source/reference/config-user-env.md

 # Configuring user environments

 Deploying JupyterHub means you are providing Jupyter notebook environments for multiple users.
 Often, this includes a desire to configure the user environment in some way.

-Since the `jupyterhub-singleuser` server extends the standard Jupyter notebook server, most configuration and documentation that applies to Jupyter applies to the single-user environments.
-Configuration of user environments typically does not occur through JupyterHub itself, but rather through system-wide configuration of Jupyter, which is inherited by `jupyterhub-singleuser`.
+Since the `jupyterhub-singleuser` server extends the standard Jupyter notebook server, most configuration and documentation that applies to Jupyter Notebook applies to the single-user environments.
+Configuration of user environments typically does not occur through JupyterHub itself, but rather through system- wide configuration of Jupyter, which is inherited by `jupyterhub-singleuser`.

-**Tip:** When searching for configuration tips for JupyterHub, try removing JupyterHub from your search because there are a lot more people out there configuring Jupyter than JupyterHub and the configuration is the same.
+**Tip:** When searching for configuration tips for JupyterHub user environments, try removing JupyterHub from your search because there are a lot more people out there configuring Jupyter than JupyterHub and the configuration is the same.

+This section will focus on user environments, including:

+- Installing packages
+- Configuring Jupyter and IPython
+- Installing kernelspecs
+- Using containers vs. multi-user hosts

 ## Installing packages

-To make packages available to users,
-This generally means installing packages system-wide or in a shared environment.
+To make packages available to users, you generally will install packages system-wide or in a shared environment.

-It should always be in the same environment that `jupyterhub-singleuser` itself is installed in, and must be readable and executable by your users.
+This installation location should always be in the same environment that `jupyterhub-singleuser` itself is installed in, and must be *readable and executable* by your users.
 If you want users to be able to install additional packages, it must also be *writable* by your users.

-If you are using a standard system Python install, this means using:
+If you are using a standard system Python install, you would use:

 ```bash
 sudo python3 -m pip install numpy
 ```

-to install numpy in the default system Python 3 environment (typically `/usr/local`).
+to install the numpy package in the default system Python 3 environment (typically `/usr/local`).

-You can also use conda to install packages, but you should make sure that the conda environment has appropriate permissions for users to be able to run Python code in the env.
+You may also use conda to install packages.
+If you do, you should make sure that the conda environment has appropriate permissions for users to be able to run Python code in the env.

 ## Configuring Jupyter and IPython